 The teepee designs were gifted by Piikuni Elder Reg Crowshoe, Hon.
 LLD'01, and were painted on to the teepees by students, faculty, staff, volunteers and community members at Campfire Chats, National Indigenous Peoples Day, June 21, 2018.

-In 2018, Bearspaw Elder Rod Hunter gifted UCalgary with an Honour Song called UCalgary Honour Song, which was recorded with his drum group, Eya-Hey Nakoda.
-The Honour Song is performed or played at all at major institutional events and at convocation.
+In 2018, Bearspaw Elder Rod Hunter gifted UCalgary with a song called UCalgary Honour Song, which was recorded with his drum group, Eya-Hey Nakoda.
+The UCalgary Honour Song is performed or played at all major institutional events and at convocation.

 Upon request, the Indigenous Engagement team is able to organize workshops with Rod Hunter, or another one of the Traditional Knowledge Keepers or affiliates, to teach the Honour Song to members of the campus community.